 General Procedures

-During the Review Board Meeting two months prior to the Annual Meeting the President shall appoint and the Board ratify an Elections Committee consisting of 3 members of the Board.
+During the September Review Board Meeting the President shall appoint and the Board ratify an Elections Committee consisting of 3 members of the Board.

-This Elections Committee shall seek out and interview potential candidates for the Review Board Offices, selecting a slate of candidates.
+This Elections Committee shall seek out and interview potential candidates for the Review Board Offices.

-The Elections Committee shall present this slate of candidates at the following Review Board Meeting (one month prior to the Annual Meeting.)
+The Elections Committee shall present the candidates at the October Review Board Meeting.

+All candidates will provide a brief written statement outlining their background and qualifications, and their priorities for the coming year.

 3. Elections for Review Board Officers will be held at the Annual Meeting in November.

-Nominations will be made from the floor, each nomination requiring a second.

-At the close of nominations, the written ballot will be modified by each voting member to include any nominees in added to the printed slate of candidates.
+A written ballot will be provided to each voting member to include all candidates.

-Each voting member will indicate her/his preferences and sign the ballot.
+Each voting member will indicate their preferences and sign the ballot.

+If the election takes place remotely via electronic meeting arrangements, each voting member will forward an electronic mail to the Secretary and Executive Director indicating their preferences.

 Ballots shall be counted by the current Secretary with assistance from the Executive Director.